 - Rotate several times with the tool in order to strip the PVC housing.

-- This should expose the outer conductor wires (not the inner stranded copper wires.)
+- This should expose the outer conductor wires (not the inner stranded copper wires).

 Color Cord Company is an industry-leading lighting design for decorators, retailers, and creative homeowners everywhere.
 We have everything you need to get started, from the best cloth-covered cord available in 75+ colors to easy-to-install light fixtures, lamp parts, light bulbs, and more.